Skip to content

 clientYesAWS Scheduler SDK client

-roleArnYesIAM role assumed by Scheduler to put events on the bus
+roleArnYesIAM role assumed by EventBridge Scheduler to sqs:SendMessage to the queue

 scheduleGroupNameNoSchedule group name (default: "default")